ishvaram/ishvaram/README.md

 <p align='center'>
   <img  src="./img/backend-dev.gif" alt="dev gif">
 </p>

-### About me:
+## About me:

 - Engineering [at] [Exotel](https://www.exotel.com) @Bangalore
 - Working in Core Engineering Team as a SDE - 3.
-- Would love to catch up folks who is interested in bike trips over the weekend.
+- #occasionally in for long trips, Esp. to mountains and beaches

 Here are some ideas to get you started: